astronomer/dag-factory/docs/index.md

 # DAG Factory documentation

-Everything you need to know about how to build Airflow workflows using YAML files.
+Everything you need to know about how to build Apache Airflow® workflows using YAML files.

 ## Getting started